Short-Term Demand Forecasting During Disruption — Know Your Customer

 Since consumer behavior was so reactive to these events, it provided a means for businesses to assess potential scenarios and consequences using data that was already readily available to them.

 Businesses could even take it a step further.
-Analyzing demand in countries that were ahead of the infection curve provided a baseline for other markets regarding spending patterns that were about to arise.
+Analyzing demand in countries that were ahead of the infection curve provided a baseline for demand planning in other markets regarding spending patterns that were about to arise.
 For example, one of our clients in the food and beverage industry uses this method to continuously monitor consumer demand data and automatically detect if there are signals that suggest a regional disruption.
-Advanced machine learning models will generate COVID-19 adjusted forecasts in the short term that guide vital planning decisions.
+Advanced machine learning models will generate COVID-19 adjusted forecasts in the short term that guide vital scenario planning decisions.

 Getting the Most Out of Short-Term Demand Forecasting